janpetzold/az305-learning/README.md

 Azure Insights:

-- Azure insights provide a customized monitoring experience for particular applications and services.
+- can monitor the availability, performance, and usage of your web application and services
 - Azure insights collect and analyze both logs and metrics.
 - Many insights are provided as features of Azure Monitor (e.g. Application, Container, Network, VM, CosmosDB, Storage, ...)

 Azure Data Explorer:

+- provides comprehensive monitoring of your clusters
-- Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
+- fast and highly scalable data exploration service for log and telemetry data
-- Azure Data Explorer helps you handle multiple data streams, so you can collect, store, and analyze your data from all resources.
+- helps you handle multiple data streams, so you can collect, store, and analyze your data from all resources
-- Analyze large volumes of diverse data from any data source, such as websites, applications, IoT devices, and more.
+- Analyze large volumes of diverse data from any data source, such as websites, applications, IoT devices, and more
-- Use Azure Data Explorer for diagnostics, monitoring, reporting, machine learning, and other analytics tasks.
+- Use Azure Data Explorer for diagnostics, monitoring, reporting, machine learning, and other analytics tasks

+Container Insights:

+- monitors the performance of container workloads that are deployed to managed Kubernetes clusters hosted on AKS

+Activity Logs:

+- platform log that provides insight into subscription-level events
+- includes information like when a resource is modified or a virtual machine is started

 Log destinations (configure at Diagnostic Settings):